 Number 5 is now open for house tours daily 10.30am to 4.30pm - when there is someone staying there times may vary (book overnight stays online on the website) so it’s best to telephone first and we can make sure we are there to greet you.

 If Dylan was around today would he have rushed home and posted his experiences and inspirations in a blog?

 I think the answer is almost certainly “yes” which is perhaps one of the reasons that we have started this blog about the house and area that he remembers best.
 He would also have enjoyed World Book Night which is coming up in April – rush to get your free book from Dylan’s house.

 The way Dylan worked and his prodigious output of letters would have been perfectly suited to a PC and email.
 His poetry took him an age to craft – some 200 versions have been recorded of some of his work – as he insisted on rewriting the whole piece even for minor changes.
-How much simpler with a copy of Word – but how long would he have kept a laptop?!
+How much simpler with a copy of Word – but how long would he have kept a laptop before losing it?!